djccarew/watson-dojo-pm-tester/README.md

   ![Watson ML Service](images/Picture8.png)

-  3. On the left select your app from part 2 in the drop down labeled Connect to:
+  3. In the Connect to drop-down, select the application that you deployed earlier in Step 2 of this lab.

   ![Connect to Service](images/Picture9.png)